 Cacao is arguably one of the most nutrient-dense plant products on earth.
 It contains many essential minerals such as: iron, zinc, magnesium, chromium, manganese, calcium and other trace minerals.

-It's rich in antioxidants and mood-improving compounds to support your health and well-being.
+It's rich in antioxidants and mood-boosting compounds to support your health and well-being.